joncursi/cheddur-whitepaper/whitepaper.md

 This was the recipe for the dot-com collapse of 2000, of which only 48% of Internet companies survived and many investors lost their life savings[^fn11].
-Today, we're seeing the same ingredients coalesce in the cryptocurrency industry as uneducated investors are beginning to enter the market, scammers are preying on newcomers through
+Today, we're seeing the same ingredients coalesce in the cryptocurrency market as uneducated investors are beginning to enter the market, scammers are preying on newcomers through
 [fake Twitter accounts](https://www.coindesk.com/6-outrageous-moments-crypto-twitter-scam-history/)